mameami26/Professional-README-Generator/README.md

 ## PROFESSIONAL-README-GENERATOR

-This project is for developer, SO THAT I can quickly create a professional README for a new project.
+This project is for a developer I can quickly create a professional README for a new project.

 ### features

-WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+When I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
-WHEN I enter my project title
+When I enter my project title
 THEN this is displayed as the title of the README
-WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests
+When I enter a description, installation instructions, usage information, contribution guidelines, and test instructions THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests
-WHEN I choose a license for my application from a list of options THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under
+When I choose a license for my application from a list of options THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under
-WHEN I enter my GitHub username
+When I enter my GitHub username
-THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile WHEN I enter my email address
+THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile When I enter my email address
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
+When I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

 ### Technologies

 .json package.
-. git igniore file.
+. git ignore file.
 .
 Node.js.

 ## Installation

-use node to install the professionnal readme generator.
+use the node to install the professional readme generator.

 ```node
 npm install